-I’ve been interested in whipping up a batch of homemade egg tempera paint for a while, and being that it’s egg week and all, this seemed to be the right time to finally crack open some eggs and give it a try.
+I’ve been interested in whipping up a batch of homemade egg tempera paint for a while, and was eager to try this with my kids.

 Do you know the history of egg tempera paint?
 It’s quite interesting, actually.

-I used this recipe from Kid’n'Kaboodle, and if you click over there you’ll find an enormous list of recipes that will keep your little artists busy for a long time.
-Go ahead, click over and bookmark it.
-I’ll wait.
+I borrowed this recipe from Kid’n’Kaboodle, and if you click over there you’ll find an enormous list of recipes that will keep your little artists busy for a long time.

 This project doesn’t take very long to set up, kids will enjoy making their own paint from eggs (unless they’re allergic or hate eggs, of course), and once the paint dries it has a gorgeous, shimmery patina that makes it painting-worthy.